toladata/Knowledgebase/en/welcome/free-trial.md

 ![](/assets_en/register.PNG)

 #### Log in for the first time
-After you register on the platform, you will receive an Account Activation e-mail.
-Click on the `Verify E-mail Address` button and log in to the platform for the first time.
+After you register on the platform, you will be redirected to the Log in page.
+Enter your details and log in to the platform for the first time.

 > **Quick Tip:**
 > Make sure to remember your **Username**.
 You will use it for logging in to TolaData along with your password.
 Forgot your Username?
 Let us know at [support@toladata.com](mailto:support@toladata.com) and we will help to troubleshoot!